OpenSpace/OpenSpace-Docs/manual/content/point-data/labels.md

 Text labels can be added to the points to help identify what entity each point represents.
 For now, this is done using a separate [label file format](./data-formats.md#labels-label), but in the future it will be possible to generate these directly from a CSV file that is used to create a point dataset.

-To add labels to your point cloud, add a Labels Component (`Labels`) to the table in the asset.
-Like the data points, the positions in the labels file can also be interpreted using a unit.
+To add labels to your point cloud, add a Labels Component (`Labels`) to the table in the asset:

 ```lua
   ...